RenderKit/embree/README.md

 ### Bézier Curve Geometry

-The bezier curve geometry consists of multiple cubic Bézier curves with varying radius per control point.
+The Bézier curve geometry consists of multiple cubic Bézier curves with varying radius per control point.
 The cuve surface is defined as the sweep surface of sweeping a varying radius circle tangential along the Bézier curve.
 As a limitation, the radius of the curve has to be